awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Instance class support varies according to the version and edition of SQL Server\.
 For instance class support by version and edition, see [DB instance class support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.

 **MySQL**
-The Graviton2 instance classes db\.m6g and db\.r6g are supported for Amazon RDS MySQL versions 8\.0\.17 and higher\.
+The Graviton2 instance classes db\.m6g and db\.r6g are supported for RDS for MySQL versions 8\.0\.17 and higher\.

 **Oracle**
 Instance class support varies according to the version and edition of Oracle\.
-For instance class support by version and edition, see [DB instance class support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.
+For instance class support by version and edition, see [RDS for Oracle instance classes](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.

 **PostgreSQL**
 PostgreSQL versions 13 and higher support the db\.m6g, db\.m5, db\.r6g, db\.r5, db\.t3 instance classes\.
 Previous generations of classes are supported only by PostgreSQL versions lower than 13 and include db\.m4, db\.m3, db\.r4, db\.r3, and db\.t2\.